englishphilosophy/hume-texts-online/_data/README.md

-### 1.3.
-Page Breaks

-Page breaks are not particularly valuable data, but can be handy when checking the digital text against the source.
-In principle, we have included them in the text for each paragraph, represented as `<#num>`.
-In practice, this data is patchy.
-It is not used at all in the web site itself.

 ## 2. Supplementary Data

 In addition to digitising the original texts, the files also include a small amount of additional data, as follows.